-Summer.
 Shorts and tee shirts, flip flops, barbecues, long hikes in the woods and lazy days at the beach.
 Summer is the promise of endless possibilities, shedding worries as we embrace the warmth of the sun on our skin.
 But the ‘dog days of summer’ can actually be a lot less worry-free for our four-legged friends.
-Between the heat, the bugs, and the various hazards associated with crowded outdoor parties, summer can be a minefield for dogs.
+Between the heat, the bugs, and the various hazards associated with crowded outdoor parties, summer can be a minefield for your dog and dog health.
 Here are a few things to watch out for, and a few tips for ensuring your pooch stays healthy and happy during the warm months.

 Few things are more fun for you AND your dog than long hikes through the woods, along creeks with waterfalls or traversing ridgelines.
 This time is as healthy for your dog’s emotional state as it is his physical health.
 But there are some inherent risks to be aware of, and a few easy ways to mitigate those risks.

 Next time you take your dog on a hike, take a moment to remember these risks and simple precautions to ensure they stay out of harm’s way.

 Ticks and Mosquitos

 These two critters pose myriad dangers for dogs.
 Ticks spread diseases in both humans and dogs, especially Lyme disease which can be debilitating long-term.
 Mosquitos can carry heart worm.
 Both of these vile pests are found in thicker woods and near water, so it’s wise to do a little research into your local area to see what is prevalent.